top of page

 PAYMENT OPTION #2

-The yearly tuition is divided into two payments due July 1st and January 1st.
-There is a $25 discount for each payment, a savings of $50 per year.
+The yearly tuition is divided into two payments due the first day of July and January.

 30-Minute Lessons